OluwaninsolaAO/fabric_lesson/README.md

 files, as well as auxiliary functionality such as prompting the running user for input, or aborting execution.

+Using Fabric, you can write Python scripts that can execute shell commands on one or more remote servers with just a few lines of code.
+Fabric makes it easy to automate repetitive tasks and deploy applications to multiple servers in parallel.

+Fabric provides a number of useful features, including the ability to define tasks, execute commands over SSH, upload and download files, and interact with remote shells.
+It also has an extensive API for managing SSH connections and handling output from remote commands.

+Fabric is a powerful tool for managing remote servers and automating deployment workflows.
+It is widely used in the DevOps community and is a valuable tool for anyone who needs to manage remote servers on a regular basis.

 ### Install Fabric